|October 18th, 2021|

 As ACH payment can be processed faster through bank transfer, thus it provides reassurance that one can be paid more quickly.
 ACH payment processing options are classified as the convenient way to pay.
 Since your customers may want to make quick payments, this is one such process that boosts loyalty and increases customer retention.

-Apart from being cheaper, faster, and convenient, ACH payment processing also provides a secure money transfer gateway.
+Apart from being cheaper, faster, and more convenient, ACH payment processing also provides a secure money transfer gateway.

 Read to know about the exact difference between ACH and eChecks

 ACH is basically a financial transaction process, whereas eCheck is a payment method.
-ACH is the process which is used to move money electronically from one bank to another.
+ACH is the process that is used to move money electronically from one bank to another.
 Whereas eCheck is an abbreviation of the term “electronic check” and it is used to replace different paper checks.

 Electronic checks exhibit different transactions and are based on other businesses.